regregex/OS126/README.md

 Following the name of the command is the high byte of the *action address* which the command interpreter will call.
-The high byte always has bit 7 set to mark the end of the command name; this means that bit 6 must be set as well, to address the constant OS memory between &C000..&FFFF.
+The high byte always has bit 7 set to mark the end of the command name; this means that bit 6 must be set as well, to address the constant OS memory between &C000 and &FFFF.
 It takes a jump from OS ROM code to reach routines in main memory (`JMIUSR` is one, described below).
 Code in paged ROM can be reached via the [extended vector][5] entry points at &FF00..&FF4E.
 The low byte of the address comes next.

 The entry ends with an auxiliary byte that controls the register values